 With an infrared sauna, you’re tapping into a number of health benefits that would have otherwise gone unaddressed, but did you know that combining your time in a sauna with a cold shower can unlock even more positive physiological impacts on your body?

-While it might not be the most comfortable of options, a growing body of scientific research is pointing to the fact that a cold plunge - immersing yourself in cool or cold water - be it in the form of a cold shower, an ice bath or a dive into the closest frozen lake available to you, is extremely beneficial to human health.
+While it might not be the most comfortable of options, a growing body of scientific research is pointing to ice bath benefits extremely beneficial to human health.

 For hundreds of years, combining heat exposure with a cold plunge effect from cold water has been a go-to technique for a number of Scandinavian countries to unlock the health benefits of putting the body under stress from hot and cold temperatures.

 In more modern times, we’ve had a growing body of evidence that points to the benefits of exposing the body to cold temperatures for a short amount of time, illustrating that the body can respond positively to both heat-shock and cold-shock in the right conditions.

 Today we’re going to put all of that under the microscope, and find out what those conditions are to determine; how you can use a cold shower to enhance your sauna experience and unlock a number of benefits that you might not have been able to attain with your time in the sauna.

 Sauna Protocol: How To Use Cold With Sauna

 Step One: Drink at least one-litre of water before entering the sauna, and ensure you’re free of any symptoms potentially linked to dehydration.